Reporting to: Programme Manager

 Position within the Organization

-The Programme Officer is a member of the Programme Management Unit which manages and implements all of Interpeace’s active and ongoing programmes around the world.
-The Programme Management Unit is led from the Headquarters office in Geneva, although team members are based in various locations including in Eastern and Central Africa, West Africa, Europe and the MENA region.
+The Programme Assistant is a member of the Programme Management Unit which manages and implements all Interpeace’s active and ongoing programmes around the world.
+The Programme Management Unit is led from the Headquarters office in Geneva, although team members are based in various locations including in East and Central Africa, West Africa, Europe and the MENA region.

 Duties and responsibilities